A mixed Petrov-Galerkin Cosserat rod finite element formulation: Introduction

 Another effective way to remove locking is to employ intrinsically locking-free formulations, such as the $\SE(3)$ interpolation which has piece-wise constant strains.
 However, the equations are highly nonlinear, involve trigonometric functions for interpolation, couple position and rotation interpolations, and have computationally expensive evaluations of the force residuals and their derivatives.
 Additionally, these approaches can impose restrictions on scalability, since a refinement with a higher polynomial degree is not straightforwardly possible.
 While the authors of this paper used the $\SE(3)$ interpolation in a total Lagrangian framework \parencite[see][]{Harsch2023}, the interpolation can be done in the $\SE(3)$ Lie group setting \parencite[see][]{Sonneville2014}, requiring specialized Lie group solvers. \textcite{Santana2022} also presented a total Lagrangian $\SE(3)$ formulation.
-In contrast to the work of Harsch, where a Petrov--Galerkin projection was applied, Santana derived the equilibrium equations by the strong form, corresponding to a consistent variation of the ansatz functions.
+In contrast to the work of Harsch, where a Petrov--Galerkin projection was applied on the weak form of the Cosserat rod's equilibrium equations, Santana derived a so-called equilibirum-based formulation, where the resultant contact forces and moments are obtained from the strong form of the rod's differential equations.
 Furthermore, strain-based formulations should be mentioned, as they also can represent vanishing strains.
 They are parametrized directly by the strain measures instead of positions and orientations.
 A well known approach is the piece-wise constant strain formulation \parencite[see for instance][]{Renda2018}, which is widely used in the field of soft robotics.
 However, a major drawback of strain-based formulations is that positions and orientations can only be obtained by recursive algorithms, leading to asymmetric formulations.

 Beyond these numerical challenges, there is also the question of if and how to incorporate constrained rod theories within the general Cosserat rod framework.
 One approach, as explored in \textcite{Harsch2021}, introduces explicit constraints to enforce the Kirchhoff--Love assumptions.
 Of course, strain-based rod formulations can fulfill the constraints without any further effort, but the previously mentioned drawback remains.
 The common alternative is to intrinsically satisfy the Kirchhoff--Love assumption by advanced kinematic interpolation itself.
 Several formulations follow this path, yet they face similar challenges as Cosserat rods do, regarding objectivity, locking, and equation complexity.
 Moreover, intrinsically Kirchhoff--Love rods are often formulated within an updated Lagrangian framework, inheriting the associated numerical difficulties \parencite[see for instance][]{Meier2016}.